 Many last mile delivery solutions can automate tasks within the shipping process, saving time, resources, and money for businesses.
-For instance, a majority of IT leaders have stated that automation helps employees save 10% to 50% of the time they used to spend on manual tasks.
+For instance, a study from Salesforce quoted that a majority of IT leaders have stated that automation helps employees save 10% to 50% of the time they used to spend on manual tasks.
 There are many ways to manually track, such as receipts written by hand and notes without barcodes.
 However, these often incur human errors.

 Automated last mile delivery systems eliminate such issues.
 They also ensure correct and effective load planning.
 These systems empower businesses with foretelling insights and automatic allocation of resources such as modes of transportation and inventories.

 When it comes to making deliveries, there are a number of factors that can impact the process.
 High traffic levels can make it difficult to reach a destination in a timely manner, while sudden disruptions to routes can result in delays.
 In some cases, extreme weather can even result in road closures.
-In fact, weather is responsible for 23% of all roadway delays, accounting for over 32 billion lost vehicle hours per year.
+In fact, based on the Federal Highway Administration report, weather is responsible for 23% of all roadway delays, accounting for over 32 billion lost vehicle hours per year.

 Hence, it is suitable for businesses to consider adopting a dynamic delivery route optimisation software.
 This software is able to calculate and assign the most effective route for different deliveries.
 Additionally, they are able to give warnings in real-time to delivery personnel of any traffic jams or poor weather and suggest alternative routes based on the situation.

 It is inevitable to prevent delays from happening due to unexpected situations and events.
 According to Accenture, 94% of Fortune 1000 companies have seen supply chain disruptions as a result of COVID-19.